NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 ``asp_mgm``/``asp_sgm`` as that produces artifacts.
 See :numref:`subpixel` for more background on some subpixel modes.

-For steep terrains it is suggested to mapproject the images (:numref:`mapproj-example`).
+For steep terrains it is strongly suggested to mapproject the images (:numref:`mapproj-example`).

 ASP also implements local alignment, when the input images are split